WebOfTrust/WOT-terms/docs/how-we-did/create-omnigraffle-infographic-and-convert-to-svg.md

 # Create Omnigraffle infographic and convert to SVG

+Why this doc: to show how-we-did create SVG files to serve as infographics on the site

+For who: anyone handy with clickable images and eager to contribute or update infographics

+Result: semi-automaticly (re)generated SVG files in the right spot.

 Three steps:
 1. Use Omnigraffle app
 2. Run `node maintenance/fixOmnigraffleSvgOutput.js` to fix the svg for our Docusaurus purposes.
 This script enhances the compatibility and display of OmniGraffle-produced SVGs.